$2,188 pp (USD)

 Ngorongoro Crater

-The Ngorongor Conservation Area is unique because it is the only conservation area in Tanzania that protects wildlife while allowing human habitation.
-Land use by the pastoralist Maasai people who live in the Ngorongoro Conservation Area is controlled to prevent negative effects on the wildlife population.
-For example, cultivation is prohibited at all but subsistence levels.
+After breakfast, with picnic lunches packed, drive to the Ngorongoro Conservation Area and descend into the crater for wildlife viewing.
+Meals and an overnight stay are at Lake Eyasi Lodge.
+The Ngorongoro Conservation Area is unique in that it is the only conservation area in Tanzania that protects wildlife while also allowing for human habitation.
+The pastoralist Maasai people, who live within the area, carefully manage their land use to prevent negative effects on the wildlife population.
+For example, cultivation is limited to small-scale subsistence farming only.

 - Main Destination: